Funding of Projects

 - Foster tolerance, diversity and inclusion; explore gender and sexual identity issues; educate on the effects of migration; confront discrimination on the basis of age, race and ethnicity, national origin, gender or sexual orientation.
 Actively seeking projects aimed at students and teachers.

-- Explore topics related to affectivity and sexuality; confront the effects of sexually-explicit online content.
+- Explore topics related to affectivity and sexuality.

 - Nurture art, music, culture and other forms of free expression in our school.